BMIRDS/medical-image-preprocessing/README.md

 4. generating a csv file from images sorted by folder
 5. randomly moving some files in a folder to another folder
 6. anonmyzing all files in a folder
+7. **svs to png**
+8. duplicate files to balance the class distribution of a folder:
+9. delete files in a validation folder until all folders have at most *n* images:

 ## Dependencies